btcreversal/altgen/README.md

-04-crosscompilation.sh        | automatically grab libraries for win and crosscompiles for 32 and 64 bit DNSSeedsMain.txt              | DNSSeedNodes mainnet domains (one per line) DNSSeedsTest.txt              | DNSSeedNodes testnet domains (one per line) seeds/nodes_main.txt          | SeedNodes mainnet ips:ports (one per line) seeds/nodes_test.txt          | SeedNodes testnet ips:ports (one per line)
+04-crosscompilation.sh        | automatically grab libraries for win and crosscompiles for 32 and 64 bit DNSSeedsMain.txt              | DNSSeedNodes mainnet domains (one per line) DNSSeedsTest.txt              | DNSSeedNodes testnet domains (one per line) DomainSeedsMain.txt           | SeedNodes mainnet domains (one per line, after start of the daemon those domains are resolved to ips)
+DomainSeedsTest.txt           | SeedNodes testnet domains (one per line, after start of the daemon those domains are resolved to ips) seeds/nodes_main.txt          | SeedNodes mainnet ips:ports (one per line) seeds/nodes_test.txt          | SeedNodes testnet ips:ports (one per line)